Tyrn/wei/the-insider-en.typ

      "The storage areas  were  computer controlled and the  computer had eye retina  recognition lock system.
-There  were only  two retina  images loaded into  the computer  memory, the  spaceport  director's  and  his  deputy's - Terence Bemish and Richard Giles."
+There  were only  two retina  images loaded into  the computer  memory, the  spaceport  director's  and  his  deputy's---Terence Bemish and Richard Giles."

      "Therefore, the missiles could be  stored there only if the above named persons were involved.
 Is it correct?"